Library consortium: Professional development

 Increasingly, library consortia provide professional development opportunities for their member libraries.
 Different consortia provide paid or free opportunities for librarians to learn new skills, introduce new technologies, and learn about trends in the field.
-Many consortia internally develop in person or online programming and often host their own regular meetings and/or conferences to encourage networking and skill sharing amongst their members.
+Many consortia internally develop in person or online programming and often host their own regular meetings and/or conferences to encourage networking and skill sharing among their members.
 The Professional Development Alliance is an effort to share professional development content amongst consortia.

 Shared print programs

 Library consortia help coordinate shared print programs, allowing institutions within certain geographic regions to maintain a practical number of copies of scholarly monographs.
-These programs “protect against the loss of resources as pressure grows to reduce and repurpose space in library buildings.”
+These programs "protect against the loss of resources as pressure grows to reduce and repurpose space in library buildings."
 Shared print programs can be regional or national in scale.

 Library consortia often cover many different activities not mentioned above, including, but not limited to consulting services, grant funding, and industry research.

 History in the United States

 Library cooperation in the United States has been documented as early as 1867 with the American Library Association (ALA)’s Committee on Cooperation in Indexing and Cataloguing College Libraries.
 Despite the early cooperative activity, the earliest example of a formally established consortium would not arise until 1933 with the Triangle Research Libraries Network (TRLN), which was founded to serve the major academic libraries of North Carolina.

-The 1960s and 1970s are considered the “heyday of consortia development,” with many consortia established during this time period.
+The 1960s and 1970s are considered the "heyday of consortia development," with many consortia established during this time period.
 However, several significant developments in the United States between the late 1940s to the mid-1990s marked the current evolution of library consortia.

-An early form of “shared print,” now a widespread consortial activity, began in 1949 when the Center for Research Libraries (CRL) was founded as a consortium of ten major research libraries “to conduct and maintain a place or places for the deposit, storage, care, delivery and exchange of books ... and other articles containing written, printed, or recorded matter.”
+An early form of "shared print," now a widespread consortial activity, began in 1949 when the Center for Research Libraries (CRL) was founded as a consortium of ten major research libraries "to conduct and maintain a place or places for the deposit, storage, care, delivery and exchange of books ... and other articles containing written, printed, or recorded matter."

 In 1967, OCLC was formed for the purposes of shared library cataloging.
 As a focus of library activity, shared cataloging was accompanied by the spread of online catalog systems, and many new statewide and regional consortia coalesced around shared online catalog systems, particularly in the 1970s and continuing through the 1990s.
-Some of these consortia were associated with OCLC as “OCLC networks,” and these consortia often crossed state lines to cover broad regions of the United States.
+Some of these consortia were associated with OCLC as "OCLC networks," and these consortia often crossed state lines to cover broad regions of the United States.

 By the mid-1990s, a new consortial activity rose to prominence: the collaborative licensing of electronic resources.
 Consortial licensing became a primary activity for many consortia as libraries transitioned from print-focused collection development to providing access to a growing number of online indices, databases, and encyclopedias.
 The market of consortial licensing has continued unabated to the present, as content providers provide new content or new services, such as research support and publishing metrics.